mathoudebine/homeassistant-wiser-em5/README.md

 - keep the smartphone in a place with good Wi-Fi signal
 - plug the smartphone to a power source
 - disable the smartphone auto sleep / screen off

+## HomeAssistant integration

+There is no need for a custom component to integrate the Wiser EM5 & MIP to HomeAssistant.
+Instead, the Wiser MIP offers a RestAPI access containing all the EM5 energy metering data, like it is displayed on the MIP web server.

+HomeAssistant uses the [RESTful integration](https://www.home-assistant.io/integrations/rest/) to collect data from RestAPI endpoints and create sensors from it.